succinctlabs/succinctx/README.md

 ## Creating a project

-After installing you can use the `succinct` CLI.
-For example, to initalize a project:
+After installing, you can use the `succinct` CLI.
+For example, to initialize a circuit:

 ```sh
 succinct init
 ```

-Afterwards, you can build with:
+Build the circuit with:

 ```sh
 succinct build
 ```

-and prove with:
+Generate a proof for the circuit with:

 ```sh
 succinct prove